artsiombarouski/java-code-style/README.md

 If you override one, you must implement both.
 See the equals/hashCode [contract](http://docs.oracle.com/javase/7/docs/api/java/lang/Object.html#hashCode()).

-### Premature optimization is the root of all evil. {#premature-optimization-is-the-root-of-all-evil}
+### Premature optimization is the root of all evil.

 Donald Knuth is a smart guy, and he had a few things to [say](http://c2.com/cgi/wiki?PrematureOptimization) on the topic.